shipyardapp/Shipyard-Documentation/docs/tutorials/upload-local-file.md

 ![Vessel Setup](../.gitbook/assets/2022-09-19-14-25-39.png)

 :::info Pro Tip
-When you [upload files](../reference/code/upload-code.md) to Shipyard using this method, they will be automatically unzipped.
+When you [upload files](../reference/code/upload-code.md) to Platform using this method, they will be automatically unzipped.
 Only a single specified file (in this tutorial, `upload_rsa.sh`) can ever be run per Vessel.
 Future downstream Vessels can run and access the files in the zipped file.
 :::

-### Step 2 - Create a Vessel to Check Shipyard File System
+### Step 2 - Create a Vessel to Check Platform File System

 1. Click the **Add Vessel** button to add a second Vessel.
 2. Click **Bash** to add a Bash code Vessel.